Total Protein and A/G Ratio

 What might affect my test results?

-long during blood collection, this can also make your albumin level seem high.
+blood collection, this can also make your albumin level seem high.

 How do I get ready for this test?